-- A. General: - 1.
-Set compressor units level on concrete slab on vibration isolation pads located at each corner of unit.
-This does not apply to compressor units that have composite non-metal bottom. - 2.
-Compressor unit to be anchored solidly to concrete slab. - 3.
-Do not use capillary tube and piston type refrigerant metering devices.
+- A. Set condensing units level on concrete slab on vibration isolation pads located at each corner of unit.
+This does not apply to condensing units that have a composite non-metal bottom. - B. Do not use capillary tube and piston type refrigerant metering devices.

 - A. Manufacturer Services: - 1.
-Compressor units shall be started up, checked out, and adjusted by compressor unit Installer. - 2.
+Compressor units shall be started up, checked out, and adjusted by Condensing Unit Manufacturer's authorized factory trained service mechanic. - 2.
 Use equipment checkout sheet provided by Manufacturer: - a.
 Complete and sign all items on sheet.